 (Affiliate links used in this post.
 Read more about my link usage here.)

-In this week's edition of the cleaning 101 series, we're tackling a task you probably haven't thought about lately.
+Today, we're tackling a task you probably haven't thought about lately.

-fabric softener dispenser on washing machine
+dirty fabric softener dispenser on washing machine.

 Over time, those washing machines just tend to build up gunk.
 It definitely doesn't happen overnight - but I challenge you to go really inspect your washing machine right now.
-Kind of gross, isn't it?

-dirty inside drum of a washing machine
+dirty inside drum of a washing machine.

-In Journey to Clean, I have a specific cleaning task just for taking care of the washer, dryer, and deep freezer (it's under the living areas week).
 The process you're about to see isn't something I do every month; most of the time, I just give everything a good wipe-down and make sure there are no obvious messes.
-But, every few months, I like to give the washing machine (and the dryer - stay tuned for that one) a good deep clean.
-Your clothes will thank you!

-For this deep clean, I use non-toxic ingredients that you might already have (and, if you don't, you should).
 I use baking soda and vinegar to clean so many things throughout the home - they are both super versatile!
-Grab 4 cups of vinegar and a cup of baking soda for this one.
-(You'll also need cleaning towels and an old toothbrush.)
+Grab 4 cups of white vinegar and a cup of baking soda for this one.
+(You'll also need microfiber cleaning towels and an old toothbrush.)

 (For those wondering, I have a Speed Queen - they are the best and I 100% recommend them!)

-pouring baking soda into a washing machine
+pouring baking soda into a washing machine.

-drum of washing machine filled with water, vinegar, and baking soda
+drum of washing machine filled with water, vinegar, and baking soda.

 The mixture will fizz; it's supposed to!
+That fizz is going to help break down any residue on your washer.

-pouring vinegar into the fabric softener dispenser on a speed queen
+pouring vinegar into the fabric softener dispenser on a speed queen.

 Once the drum is full, allow the machine to agitate for 1-2 minutes, just to mix in the baking soda well.
 Then, open the lid to stop the cycle.

-wiping fabric softener dispenser with a microfiber cloth
+wiping fabric softener dispenser with a microfiber cloth.

-After an hour, dip your cleaning cloth in the vinegar water to scrub and gunk from around the bleach dispenser, fabric softener cup, or door.
-I also have a toothbrush on hand that I use just for cleaning - it works great on this.
+After an hour, dip your cleaning cloth in the vinegar water to scrub and gunk from around the bleach dispenser, fabric softener cup, agitator, and door.

-cleaning brackets of a washing machine door with a toothbrush
+cleaning brackets of a washing machine door with a toothbrush.

 Once you're through scrubbing all of the surfaces, close the lid to allow the cycle to finish.
 Make sure there is a rinse in the cycle to get all of the vinegar/baking soda out of your machine.

-inside drum of a speed queen washer
+inside drum of a speed queen washer.

 And that really is all there is to it!
 You'll be amazed how clean your washer looks after doing this.

-bleach dispenser on a speed queen washing machine
+bleach dispenser on a speed queen washing machine.

-looking into a speed queen washer
+looking into a speed queen washer.

-open speed queen washer
+open speed queen washer.

 Day to Day Washing Machine Maintenance